jwn8175/sp24-cs184-final-project-webpage/milestone.md

 ## Progress Summary

 To incorporate our filter ideas into the graphics pipeline, we decided to first bind the target image as a texture input to the shader program, and then do all of our filtering color computations in the fragment shader.
-Our program is set up in python, using the `moderngl` and `moderngl-window` packages to execute our shader program and render outputs.
+Our program is set up in `python`, using the `moderngl` and `moderngl-window` packages to execute our shader program and render outputs.

 Setting up the project boilerplate and learning how to use the packages took a fair amount of time, but we were able to fully implement both the square and circle variants of the Kuwahara.
 Our remaining goals are the same as before - implementing the anisotropic variant of the Kuwahara filter and also the Voronoi filters.
 We also have a new stretch goal, which is to create a functioning GUI that allows the user to toggle between different kernel sizes so they can visualize the filters in action.